You want smart political talk without the meltdowns?

 For example, a lot of corporations, they have offices in California and New York and Dallas and Atlanta, wherever they happen to have them.

-And corporations would be allowed, they'd be exempted from state mandated health laws, which will come extraordinarily burdensome, and then ACA Obamacare laws.
+And corporations would be allowed, they'd be exempted from state-mandated health laws, which become extraordinarily burdensome, and then ACA Obamacare laws.

-And if you form a c association corporation or you're in the same business as somebody, now those same benefits apply to anybody that wants to form an association.
+And if you form a association, corporation, or you're in the same business as somebody, now those same benefits apply to anybody that wants to form an association.

-I use the example last week of if everybody that works in radio in whatever part of the genre, doesn't matter what format, but everybody from the salespeople to the well, we don't have program directors anymore that are worth their salt a lot in a lot of stations today.
+I used the example last week of if everybody that works in radio in whatever part of the genre, doesn't matter what format, but everybody from the salespeople to the, well, we don't have program directors anymore that are worth their salt in a lot of stations today.

 Some are great.